phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 ```

 Aaaaaaaand... there you have it.
 Contact me on Mastodon at [@josh@phocks.eu.org](https://phocks.eu.org/@josh) if you have any questions or need any help, or if you just wanna say hi 👋

+---

+pps.

+I forgot to mention, the only other thing that you kinda might need during the install is an <abbr title="Simple Mail Transfer Protocol">SMTP</abbr> service for sending emails for sign-ups.
+I'm pretty sure it's not 100% necessary for a single-user instance, because the installation will set up an admin account for you and you can also use the Mastodon cli tools to create accounts without email confirmation.

+But if you want to be able to send emails, you can use [Mailgun](https://www.mailgun.com) for free.
+You can also try [SendGrid](https://sendgrid.com), but I believe they require you to verify your identity with a credit card.